How to Interpret Dreams: Unlocking the Secrets of Your Subconscious

 How do I interpret dreams about death?

-Dreaming about death — your own or someone else's — almost never predicts literal death.
+Dreaming about death (your own or someone else's) almost never predicts literal death.
 It most often signals the end of something: a relationship, a phase of life, a version of yourself.
 Jungian analyst Marie-Louise von Franz described death dreams as the psyche announcing a transformation.
 If the dream feels peaceful rather than violent, that reading is particularly likely.

 How to Interpret Dreams: The Short Version

 Write it down fast.
 Focus on the emotion first, symbols second.
 Connect to your current life, not a dictionary.
 Use Freud for repressed-emotion dreams, Jung for recurring or archetypal ones, and a spiritual lens when the dream feels qualitatively different from noise.
-If a dream keeps coming back, the underlying situation is still unresolved — address that, and the dream usually follows.